Gender pay gap: Netherlands

-In the Netherlands, recent numbers from the CBS (Central Bureau voor statistieken; English: Central Bureau of Statistics) claim that the pay gap is getting smaller.
-Adjusted for occupation level, education level, experience level, and 17 other variables the difference in earnings in businesses has fallen from 9% (2008) to 7% (2014) and in government from 7% (2008) to 5% (2014).
-Without adjustments the gap is for businesses 20% (2014) and government 10% (2014).
-Young women earn more than men up until the age of 30, this is mostly due to a higher level of education.
-Women in the Netherlands, up until the age of 30, have a higher educational level on average than men; after this age men have on average a higher educational degree.
-The chance can also be caused by women getting pregnant and start taking part-time jobs so they can care for the children.
+In the Netherlands, recent figures from the CBS (Centraal Bureau voor de Statistiek; Central Bureau of Statistics) indicate that the pay gap is narrowing.
+Adjusted for occupation level, education level, experience level, and 17 other variables, the earnings gap between businesses and government has narrowed from 9% (2008) to 7% (2014) in businesses and from 7% (2008) to 5% (2014) in government.
+Without adjustments, the gap is 20% for businesses (2014) and 10% for the government (2014).
+Young women earn more than men until age 30; this is mostly due to higher levels of education.
+Women in the Netherlands up to age 30 have a higher average educational level than men; after age 30, men have a higher average educational level.
+The chance can also be caused by women getting pregnant and starting to take part-time jobs so they can care for the children.

 India

-For the year 2013, the gender pay gap in India was estimated to be 24.81%.
+In 2013, the gender pay gap in India was estimated at 24.81%.
 Further, while analyzing the level of female participation in the economy, a report slots India as one of the bottom 10 countries on its list.
-Thus, in addition to unequal pay, there is also unequal representation, because while women constitute almost half the Indian population (about 48% of the total), their representation in the work force amounts to only about one-fourth of the total.
+Thus, in addition to unequal pay, there is also unequal representation; while women constitute almost half the Indian population (about 48% of the total), their representation in the workforce is only about one-fourth of the total.

 Japan

-Jayoung Yoon analyzes Japan's culture of the traditional male breadwinner model, where the husband works outside of the house while the wife is the caretaker.
-Despite these traditional gender roles for women, Japan's government aims to enhance the economy by improving the labor policies for mothers with Abenomics, an economy revitalization strategy.
-Yoon believes Abenomics represents a desire to remedy the effects of an aging population rather than a desire to promote gender equality.
-Evidence for the conclusion is the finding that women are entering the workforce in contingent positions for a secondary income and a company need of part-time workers based on mechanizing, outsourcing and subcontracting.
+Jayoung Yoon analyzes Japan's culture of the traditional male-breadwinner model, in which the husband works outside the home while the wife is the caretaker.
+Despite traditional gender roles for women, Japan's government aims to boost the economy by improving labor policies for mothers as part of Abenomics, an economic revitalization strategy.
+Yoon believes Abenomics reflects a desire to address the effects of an aging population rather than to promote gender equality.
+Evidence for the conclusion is the finding that women are entering the workforce in contingent positions for secondary income and that companies need part-time workers due to mechanization, outsourcing, and subcontracting.
 Therefore, Yoon states that women's participation rates do not seem to be influenced by government policies but by companies' necessities.
 The Global Gender Gap Report 2015 said that Japan's economic participation and opportunity ranking (106th), 145th being the broadest gender gap, dropped from 2014 "due to lower wage equality for similar work and fewer female legislators, senior officials and managers".